JaviMaciasG/pdf-mod-metadata/README.md

 The scripts do the modification in place, after generating a backup of the original file (named as DATE-filename.pdf).

+Right now you manually hard code new values for the following fields:

++ Creator
++ Title
++ Author
++ Subject

 It was created for the EPS-UAH SGIC team.

 ## Requirements